top of page

 Eligibility: High school students interested in STEM fields.

-The SPARK Summer Internship Program is an excellent opportunity for those passionate about automotive engineering.
+The SPARK Summer Internship Program is an excellent opportunity for those interested in automotive engineering.
 As a participant, you’ll work in a professional setting related to your interest, which could include automotive companies or robotics startups.
-During the internship, you’ll engage in real-world projects, contributing to the design, construction, and testing of devices.
+During the internship, you'll work on projects, contributing to the design, construction, and testing of devices.
+Engineers will guide you, offering industry insights, career advice, and feedback.
+Workshops and seminars on topics like CAD design, materials science, and thermodynamics will enhance your understanding of automotive engineering.
+For tips on how to land an internship here, you can check out this article

 Location: Ohio State University, Columbus, OH